dapphub/chronobank-review/review.md

         }
     }

-Another example of how modifiers don't play well with return values, related to EIP TODO:
+Another example of how modifiers don't play well with return values:

     modifier takeFee(address _from, uint _fromValue, address _sender, bool[1] memory _success) {
         if (_transferFee(_from, _fromValue, _sender)) {